OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 If there are no packages for your distribution, head to the :ref:`Building from Source Code guide <compile>`.

+.. note:: Installing the frontend inside a LXD container is possible, however you will have limited functionality.
+The LXD marketplace shouldn't be usable in this situation.
+The frontend requires to mount a block device and this is not doable for a LXD container.

 Step 1.
 SELinux on CentOS/RHEL
 ================================================================================